Unclaimed: Are you working at Canva?

 - Save your designs with 100GB of cloud storage.

-- Schedule your social media designs on up to 8 platforms including Instagram, Facebook, Twitter, LinkedIn, Pinterest, Slack, and Tumblr.
+- Schedule your social media designs on up to 8 platforms including Instagram, Facebook, X, LinkedIn, Pinterest, Slack, and Tumblr.

-The Enterprise plan starts at $150 for five people.
-It includes everything from the Pro plan plus the following.
+The Teams plan includes everything from the Pro plan plus the following.

 - Use brand controls to manage your team’s access to apps, graphics, colors, logos, fonts, and uploads.